cwpearson/hugo-cwpearson/content/home/academic_experience.md

 - 2018 Spring University of Illinois Project TA for ECE408/CS483
 - 2017 Fall University of Illinois Head TA for ECE408/CS483
 - 2017-2018 University of Illinois [Mavis Future Faculty Fellow](http://publish.illinois.edu/engr-mavis/2017-2018-mavis-fellows/).
+- 2015 Fall University of Illinois TA for ECE408

 I have been a teaching assistant for the following courses: